ordbase/generative-orc-721/IDEAS.md

 a64027dabba3c5acf83068028edf4e938464ff3c6b279f0415f5c6573cf03207i0
 ```

-than this is the world's 1st ordgen / ORC-721 collection with manifest using the BEFORE formula for automagic processing by indexers.
+than this is the world's 1st ordgen / ORC-721 collection with meta data manifest using the BEFORE formula for automagic processing by indexers.

 .. one more thing ...